 - You are divorced.
 If you have been divorced (even more than once), you can still adopt.
 A caseworker will ask you about your previous marriage(s), but the main concern is the stability of your current marriage. - You are receiving counseling.
-If you or your spouse has been in counseling individually, or if you have had counseling as a couple, your chances of being approved are probably not lessened.
+If you or your spouse has been in counseling individually, or if you have had counseling as a couple, your chances of being approved are not lessened.
 In fact, most agency personnel view counseling as a sign of strength.
 Counseling to deal with issues related to infertility, communication, or family of origin are considered very normal. - You have a history of drug or alcohol abuse.
 If you used illicit drugs in the past, do not have a record, and no longer use them, then past drug use is not necessarily an issue.
 If you have been treated for abusing drugs or alcohol addiction, however, you will need to tell the home study provider.
 Usually this information will not disqualify you, but the agency staff will want evidence from a treatment counselor that you have resolved this problem and your risk of abusing a substance again is minimal.
 Nightlight staff will want more information regarding why you entered treatment, what the course of treatment was, and whether you followed the treatment plan.
-In addition, we will require a letter stating that you are no longer addicted to drugs and alcohol and that you are doing well.

-- You have a history of psychological issues.
-If you have been treated for a psychological disorder, such as depression, anxiety, or anorexia, and it has not been a life-dominating problem, then this need not be an issue.
+In addition, we will require a letter stating that you are no longer addicted to drugs and alcohol and that you are doing well. - You have a history of psychological problems.
+If you have been treated for a psychological disorder, such as depression or anorexia, and it has not been a life-dominating problem, then this need not be an issue.
 But if the problem interferes with your day-to-day life (say, you are not able to work), then this will need to be discussed further.
-The Americans with Disabilities Act prohibits an adoption agency from disqualifying you from adopting based on a diagnosis alone; however, if you are currently experiencing problems that would interfere with the safety of a child, then this could prevent you from obtaining an approved home study. - You have taken or are taking psychotrophic medication.
-Taking such medication cannot disqualify you from adopting.
-We will discuss any medications you are currently taking and will want to know how effective they are in treating a given diagnosis. - You have a criminal history.
+The Americans with Disabilities Act prohibits an adoption agency from disqualifying you from adopting based on a diagnosis alone; however, if you are currently experiencing problems that would interfere with the safety of a child, then this could prevent you from obtaining an approved home study.

+- You have a criminal history.
 A criminal history will not automatically disqualify you, but it is important that you disclose any criminal history that you have.
 Failure to do so can result in your being automatically disapproved.
 You also need to provide a signed letter explaining why you were charged with each crime-and include a statement of remorse, if appropriate.
-Please talk with someone here at Nightlight about these documents if you need further explanation. - You have a chronic health condition.
-If you have a physical disability this should not disqualify you from adopting so long as you can care for a child.
+Please talk with someone at Nightlight about these documents if you need further explanation. - You have a chronic health condition.
+If you have a physical disability, this should not disqualify you from adopting so long as you can care for a child.
 Neither should a chronic disease, such as diabetes, disqualify you, provided it is controlled.
 Even a history of cancer will not disqualify you from adopting, as long as you have close to a normal life expectancy.
-The purpose of the medical report for the home study is to determine that the parent is expected to have a normal life span and to be able to care for a child. - You come from a dysfunctional family.
-If you have come from a dysfunctional family and have dealt with the issues appropriately-and if other facets of your life are in order then a social worker will discuss with you your family's past and will focus on your life now. - Financial difficulties and other problems.
+The purpose of the medical report for the home study is to determine that the parent is expected to have a normal life span and to be able to care for a child. - Financial difficulties and other problems.
 If you have had financial difficulties, such as bankruptcy, these problems do not necessarily keep you from adopting.
 We will discuss how you have handled past financial difficulties and will want to ensure you can financially afford to support an adopted child now.